pushpankq/Swift-Coding-Standard/README.md

 }
 ```

+Always leave a space after //.
+Always leave comments on their own line.

 ### Code blocks

 Demonstrate the proper usage or implementation details of a function by embedding code blocks.
 Inset code blocks by at least four spaces: